tucnak/telebot/README.md

 fmt.Println(a.FileID) // <telegram file id: ABC-DEF1234ghIkl-zyx57W2v1u123ew11>
 ```

-You might want to save certain files in order to avoid re-upploading.
+You might want to save certain `File`s in order to avoid re-uploading.
 Feel free
 to marshal them into whatever format, `File` only contain public fields, so no
 data will ever be lost.